 The team can help identify your company’s critical components, such as facilities, employees, business processes, IT systems, applications, data, platforms, and networks.
 Understanding which components are most important to your daily operations will help you identify the vulnerabilities in your business processes and network infrastructure.
 It will also help you assess the impact a disaster, outage or shutdown would have on employees, customers partners, and other stakeholders.

 To be an effective partner in the business continuity process, identify your organization’s most valuable assets and critical business functions – i.e., those that must be preserved in an emergency – and then determine how dependent those assets and business functions are on the company’s business systems and networks.
 In the event of disaster, outage or shutdown, which of these technology channels would be absolutely essential to keeping your most important business assets functioning?
 Which functions could your business do without, and for how long?
 What data is critical?
-Identify alternative operations centers and equipment.
+Identify alternative operations centres and equipment.
 Back up your data and understand how to access cloud-based data.
-If you are concerned about your network or data center provider, take the time to understand their resilience.
+If you are concerned about your network or data centre provider, take the time to understand their resilience.
 Consider infrastructure solutions with redundant, diverse, private, or higher availability networks to meet your continuity needs.

 You can’t prevent all disasters from happening but with a strong plan and processes, you can greatly reduce the negative impact on your business and speed up recovery times.
 Here’s our preparation checklist for developing or updating your disaster recovery plan: